pacahon/slideshare/README.md

 # python-slideshare

-Python 2/3 compatible implementation of Slideshare API build on top of `requests` module.
+Python 2/3 compatible version of Slideshare API.

 ## How to use